Greg Biffle: Personal life

-Greg is the son of Garland Jack Biffle II (1941–2016) and Sally Frye.
-He has a brother, Jeffrey.
-He is of German and English descent as his ancestor, Johannes Büffel (1728–1804) came from Contwig in Western Germany and settled in North Carolina.
+Greg Biffle was the son of Garland Jack Biffle II (1941–2016) and Sally Frye.
+He had a brother, Jeffrey.
+He was of German and English descent, as his ancestor Johannes Büffel (1728–1804) came from Contwig in western Germany and settled in North Carolina.

 Biffle married Nicole (née Lunders) on October 17, 2007.
-Their daughter, Emma Elizabeth, was born on July 6, 2011.
-At birth, she weighed 7 lbs and 6 oz.
-The couple separated in early 2015 and have been divorced since early 2016.
+Their daughter was born in 2011.
+Greg and Nicole Biffle separated in early 2015, and were divorced in early 2016.

-Biffle's second child, Ryder Jack, was born on September 9, 2020.
-Ryder Jack is the first child of Biffle and his fiancée, Cristina Grossu.
-Biffle and Grossu were married in January 2023.
+Biffle's second child, a son, was born in 2020.
+The child's mother was Cristina Grossu.
+Biffle and Grossu were married in the Bahamas on December 31, 2022.

-Biffle is a fan of fishing and enjoys deep-sea fishing in Mexico, where he keeps a factory-sponsored Luhrs fishing boat.
-He formerly owned a pub in his hometown of Vancouver called "Biffle's Pub and Grill" located at 11500 NE 76th St. In 2010 Biffle announced that he had become part-owner of Willamette Speedway in Lebanon, Oregon along with Sunset Speedway in Banks, Oregon.
-He is also a private pilot and owns a Cessna 210, along with a Dassault Falcon 50 with the tail number N116GB, a Dassault Falcon 10 with the tail number N316GB, and a Bell 206 with tail number N216GB.
-Biffle is also a private helicopter pilot and used his own helicopter to help those in Western North Carolina that were affected by Hurricane Helene.
+Biffle was a fan of fishing and enjoyed deep-sea fishing in Mexico, where he kept a factory-sponsored Luhrs fishing boat.
+He once owned a pub in his hometown of Vancouver called "Biffle's Pub and Grill" located at 11500 NE 76th St. In 2010 he announced that he had become part-owner of Willamette Speedway in Lebanon, Oregon, along with Sunset Speedway in Banks, Oregon.
+He was also a private pilot and owned a Cessna 210 as well as a Dassault Falcon 50 with the tail number N116GB, a Dassault Falcon 10 with the tail number N316GB, and a Bell 206 with tail number N216GB.
+Biffle was a private helicopter pilot and used his own helicopter to help people in Western North Carolina which were affected by Hurricane Helene.

-Biffle owns a 2007 Ford GT and a 2007 Shelby Mustang GT500.
-The Shelby Mustang engine was rebuilt in 2013 and has 983 horsepower and 799 lb-ft of torque.
+Biffle owned a 2005 Ford GT and a 2007 Shelby Mustang GT500.
+The Shelby Mustang engine was rebuilt in 2013, having 983 horsepower and 799 lb-ft of torque.

-A civil suit for Invasion of privacy against Biffle was filed by his ex-wife and mother-in-law, alleging that Biffle had placed secret cameras.
-The jury awarded Biffle's ex-wife $1 in damages and found him responsible for these cameras and the invasion of privacy.
+A civil suit for invasion of privacy against Biffle was filed by his ex-wife and mother-in-law, alleging that Biffle had placed secret cameras in his home.
+The jury awarded Biffle's ex-wife $1 in compensatory damages and $500,000 in punitive damages, reduced to a total of $250,001 due to a legal limit on punitive damages.
 On February 17, 2017, Biffle announced that instead of racing full-time in 2017, he would join NBC Sports' NASCAR America as an analyst beginning March 1, 2017.

+Death

+On December 18, 2025, a Cessna Citation 550 private jet registered by Biffle crashed while attempting to land at Statesville Regional Airport.
+All seven people aboard the plane died as a result of the crash.
+Biffle was identified as a passenger by the North Carolina State Highway Patrol.
+The families of those affected released a joint statement saying that in addition to Greg Biffle, his wife Cristina and both of his children were aboard.
+Pilots Dennis and Jack Dutton, and former Kenny Wallace hauler driver Craig Wadsworth were also onboard the aircraft.